 Formative feedback will be given in a continuous manner during the course of the module.
-The weekly tutorial sessions and office hours are used to provide individual formative feedback to students.
+Student feedback and consultation hours are used to provide individual formative feedback to students.
 Students also have the opportunity to sit a mock mid-term test and mock exam to gain a greater insight into progress and areas requiring further study.

 Formative and summative feedback on the mid-term test will be given in the teaching week following the test.
 This will enable the students to assess their learning at that stage and to further prepare for the final exam.

 - In this module students will learn about: